Rocklin Adventures Frequently Asked Questions

 How much will park development cost?

 The initial phase of the agreement with LFA included a fixed fee of $65,000 to complete 30 percent of design.
-The total cost of project construction is estimated at $3.25 million, which would be paid back to the city, with 4 percent interest, during the operational phase of the agreement.
+The total cost of building the adventure elements of the park is estimated at $3.25 million, which would be paid back to the city, with 4 percent interest, during the operational phase of the agreement.

 What liability is the city exposed to in the Rocklin Adventures agreement?

 LFA and any vendors/concessionaires shall fully indemnify the City of Rocklin related to any accidents and injuries and shall be fully responsible for all insurance costs for park operations.

 The city would also not have any liability for LFA operational losses related to the adventure park.

 Quarry Park Adventures is proposed to encompass approximately five acres of the 22-acre Quarry Park.
 The Big Gun Quarry would include most of the adventure park elements.
 Above the Big Gun Quarry on the southwest edge, a food services building and observation deck is proposed.
 The project will also include a kids play area, outdoor pavilions and parking.

 Is this project required to go through environmental review?

 The California Environmental Quality Act (CEQA) requires all development projects to be considered for environmental impacts.
 The environmental review document for this project is available to the public and was approved by City Council.
 All of the potential impacts including noise, light, traffic, and were examined as part of the project review and approval process.

 How will local businesses and the City of Rocklin benefit?